hkorre/CarND-MPC-Project/reflection.md

 * My first versions had dt=0.05 and N=25.
 I started with these numbers because that's what the MPC-Quiz.

 Second Variable
 * I later shortened N to 10, in order to deal with latency.
-* Xx
+This is explained more in the section on "Model Predictive Control with Latency".

 ## Polynomial Fitting and MPC Preprocessing

+Preprocessing - Conversion to Vehicle Coordinates
+* We convert the road points from map coordinate system to vehicle coordinate system.
+* This was necessary to plot the yellow and blue lines.
+It also makes numbers smaller, which should make optimization more accurate.

+Polynomial Fitting
+* I then fit the road coordinates to a 3rd order polynomial.
+I picked 3rd order, because that's what we used in the lessons.

 ## Model Predictive Control with Latency